Dawlish Town A.F.C.: Club history

 In season 1999–00, Dawlish regained their Western League Premier Division place after finishing as runners-up in Division One.
 Due to some fantastic support from second team players under the guidance of Dave Cleave and Ray Green, and wonderful support from Dawlish United Under 16s, Dawlish was able to endure a difficult period in its history at this time.
 Season 2002–03 also saw the introduction of a Ladies' team who, in their first season, secured the third position in the Devon League First Division.
 Season 2003–04 saw the club re-enter a third team in the Devon & Exeter League Intermediate Division Three, and they immediately gained promotion to Intermediate III, which sadly saw the first team relegated back to the Western League Division One and the second team to Devon & Exeter Senior Division Two.

-At around 04:00 hrs on the 5 August 2004, the club was hit by another devastating blow when their wooden stand (built in 1942), and which had witnessed so much of the history of the club, was completely destroyed by fire.
+At around 04:00 hrs on 5 August 2004, the club was hit by another devastating blow when their wooden stand (built in 1942), and which had witnessed so much of the history of the club, was completely destroyed by fire.

 Season 2004–05 saw the first and second teams establish their league positions.
 The third team, however, continued to flourish under manager Tim Bradshaw and secured promotion to Devon & Exeter League Intermediate Division Two.
 Season 2005–06 was a resounding success for the 1st team.
 Promotion to the Western League Premier Division was secured as champions, with Carl Cliff-Brown being the top goal scorer for the entire League.
 The 2nd team were placed in Devon & Exeter League Division Senior 3 after a league re-organization, and they just missed out on promotion.

 Yet again, the third team enjoyed another promotion year, this time finishing as runners-up to secure their position in Intermediate I for 2006–07.
 At the beginning of the season, 2006–07, Dawlish Town played a pre-season friendly with Torquay United.
 Torquay United Chairman Mike Bateson, Dawlish Town's Managing Director Terence Stone, and chairman and Director Dave Fenner marked the occasion by officially opening their new grandstand.
 In recognition of outstanding support given to the club by Terence Stone, the grandstand was named the "Terence Stone Stand".

 Season 2006–07 saw the first team consolidate themselves in the Premier Division of the Western League and the Reserves finishing runners up in the Devon and Exeter Football League Senior Division Three.